-7901 Management (3 hrs.)
-7902 Marketing (3 hrs.)
-7903 Accounting (3 hrs.)
-7904 Finance (3 hrs.)
+- 7901 Management (3 hrs.)

+- 7902 Marketing (3 hrs.)

+- 7903 Accounting (3 hrs.)

+- 7904 Finance (3 hrs.)

+- 7905 Sports Management (3 hrs.)

 791x Seminar: Advanced Applications of Ethical Reasoning

 Utilizing foundational material from common disciplines in the study of business, these seminars address the impact of these fields of study on institutions, social settings, and cultures outside the individual organization.
 Potential issues to consider may include disciplinary impact of social problems, ethical responsibilities of a multinational firm in foreign countries, and implications of the corporate structure model to cultural and societal issues.